gitlabhq/omnibus-gitlab/doc/settings/database.md

    - `/etc/gitlab/gitlab.rb` should have file permissions `0600` because it contains plain-text passwords.
-   - Postgresql allows to listen on [multiple addresses](https://www.postgresql.org/docs/9.6/runtime-config-connection.html)
+   - PostgreSQL allows to listen on [multiple addresses](https://www.postgresql.org/docs/9.6/runtime-config-connection.html)

      If you use multiple addresses in `gitlab_rails['db_host']`, comma-separated, the first address in the list will be used for connection.